purescript-hyper/hyper/docs-src/src/extensions/type-level-routing/servers-for-routing-types.rst

 -  ``:<|>`` is a type operator that separates *alternatives*.
 A router for this type will try each route in order until one matches.
--  ``:/`` separates a literal path segment and the rest of the endpoint type.
+-  ``:/`` separates a literal path segment and the rest of the routing type.
 -  ``Capture`` takes a descriptive string and a type.
 It takes the next available path segment and tries to convert it to the given type.
-   Each capture in an endpoint type corresponds to an argument in the handler function.
+   Each capture in a routing type corresponds to an argument in the handler function.
--  ``:>`` separates a an endpoint modifier, like ``Capture``, and the rest of the endpoint type.
+-  ``:>`` separates a routing type modifier, like ``Capture``, and the rest of the routing type.

-We define handlers for our routes as regular functions on the specified data types, returning ``ExceptT RoutingError m a`` values, where ``m`` is the monad of our middleware, and ``a`` is the type to render for the endpoint.
+We define handlers for our resource methods as regular functions on the specified data types, returning ``ExceptT RoutingError m a`` values, where ``m`` is the monad of our middleware, and ``a`` is the type to render for the resource.

 .. literalinclude:: examples/src/Site2.purs
    :language: haskell
    :start-after: start snippet handlers
    :end-before: end snippet handlers

-As in the single-endpoint example, we want to render as HTML.
+As in the single-resource example, we want to render as HTML.
 Let's create instances for our data types.
 Notice how we can create links between routes in a type-safe manner.